barpie91/CurrencyNotification/README.md

  Treshold Model class

- The class represents a anomaly detection class that takes a thresholds as an init attributes, go through the list of currency rates and with the given tresholds return an anomaly score based on the given dataset.
+ The class represents an anomaly detection class that takes a thresholds as an init attributes, go through the list of currency rates and with the given tresholds return an anomaly score based on the given dataset.

- Neural Network model
+ Neural Network class

-"" Work in progress ""
+The class represents neural network built upon Keras functional API.
+It learns currency rates activities based on past sequences.